-This factsheet aims to reflect the attitudes and beliefs of the leading religious groups in the United Kingdom to contraception and abortion.
+This factsheet aims to reflect the attitudes and beliefs of religious groups in the United Kingdom (UK) to contraception and abortion.

-The 2001 Census(1) showed that just over three-quarters of the UK population reported following a religion, and, although there is a wide range of religious groups in the UK, the seven most commonly followed faiths are represented in this factsheet.
+There is a wide range of religious groups in the UK – the seven most commonly followed faiths are represented in this factsheet.

 Purchase a Factfile containing a full set of UK factsheets.

 - Church of England

 Religion and culture